GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Display on runner profiles

 ### Legal, Hands-Off fixes
-- [ ] DMCA safe harbor protection.
+- [ ] DMCA safe harbor protection
     - Current policy covers at a basic level
     - Worth doing eventually.
-Needs a more formal policy with a designated agent.
+Needs a more formal policy with a designated agent
         - Registering a DMCA agent with the Copyright Office costs $6 and requires a physical address
 - [ ] Test user data export feature (GDPR compliance)
 - [ ] Create disaster recovery plan document